InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 3. **Restrictions:** possible additional legal, publisher, or framework restrictions

 Section specifications will clearly define which of the above data are represented, and in what form.
-Whenever possible, the various technical enumerations that have been developed for TCF v2.0 can be used directly or adapted:
+Whenever possible, the various technical enumerations that were developed for TCF v2.0 have been used directly or adapted:
 1. Integer identifiers for version & screens
 2. CMP ID’s from TCF v2.0
 3. Where applicable to the jurisdiction or region, the vendor ID's and data processing purposes as enumerated in the TCF v2.0 GVL can be reused in whole or adapted.